ionStici/Discoverator/README.md

 # Discoverator

-A big mess of files and text
+This repository contains one of the first projects I built on my own using HTML, CSS, JavaScript, and APIs.